scotthmccoy/scotthmccoy.github.io/_posts/2024-05-04-swift-transformBetween.md

+---
+title: 'Swift - Using RegexBuilder to make a transformBetween func'
+---

 Neat usage of RegexBuilder to transform all text between occurances of two tokens.
 Useful for transforming the contents of a tag, or in this case, compacting multi-line labels in app.debugDescription.

 ```